Erasmus+ for studies in Europe

 Erasmus+ Student Mobility is intended for students who want to spend one or two semesters at one of our partner universities within the EU and Turkey without the cost of student fees.
-In addidion, students will receive a partial scholarship (unless the semester abroad is a compulsory part of the studies).
+In addidion, students will receive a partial scholarship (unless the study semester abroad is a compulsory part of the studies).
 The amount of the Erasmus+ scholarship is dependent on which country the student travels to.
 There is an overview of the level of funding below.

 The minimun length of stay at one of our partner university is tree months.
 Students must succeed in passing courses resulting in at least 15 ECTS (please see the relative paragraph under "Obligations").

 for winter semester 2018/19 and/or summer semester 2019

 Second allocation round: "first come - first serve"

 Students who are accepted on an Erasmus+ Exchange place at one of our partner universities automatically receive an Erasmus+ scholarship.
 An additional application is not necessary.
 Students can apply for an exchange place at our partner universities via the Online application page.